 Depression has a surprising effect on blood glucose.
 A study in the journal Diabetes Care found that depressive symptoms may promote insulin resistance.
 While the research looked at kids and teens, it’s worth noting.10 Additionally, another study found that type 2 diabetics with depression (and taking insulin) also have higher blood glucose.11

 Diabetes and depression have a strong link.
-Of course, it doesn’t
+Of course, it doesn’t mean every diabetic will form depression or vice versa.
+Regardless, during screening and treatment, it’s vital to remember coexisting diseases.

 |↑2, ↑5, ↑8||Depression.
 WomensHealth.gov.|